 The Churchill Province borders the Superior Craton.
 It outcrops in NE Quebec and on the northern tip of the Ungava Peninsula.
 The SECP straddles the Quebec-Labrador border.
-It is 415 to 615 km long, 250 to 380 km wide and has a NNW-SSE general orientation.
-It is bordered to the west by the Archean Superior Province, to the east by the Archean to Paleoproterozoic Nain (North Atlantic Craton and Burwell Lithotectonic Domain) and Makkovik provinces and to the south by the Proterozoic Grenville Province.
-This part of the Churchill Province is a branch of the Trans-Hudsonian Orogen, which represents a large Paleoproterozoic orogenic belt that extends from central United States to Greenland.
+It is 415 to 615 km long by 250 to 380 km wide, in a NNW-SSE general orientation.
+It is bordered to the west by the Superior Province, to the east by the Nain (North Atlantic Craton and Burwell Lithotectonic Domain) and Makkovik provinces, and to the south by the Grenville Province.

 The Baleine Lithotectonic Domain consists of two sections (north and south), the boundary of which is approximately 30 km south of Kuujjuaq.
 The northern section consists mainly of Archean tonalitic gneiss (Ungava Complex; 2.7-2.9 Ga), migmatite (Qurlutuq Complex) and anatectic granite (Aveneau Suite) derived from partial melting of gneiss.
-It also includes a mafic to intermediate intrusive complex (Kaslac Complex) and volcano-sedimentary sequences (Curot and Akiasirviup Suite) alternating with gneiss in its western part.
+It also includes a mafic to intermediate intrusive complex (Kaslac Complex) and volcano-sedimentary sequences (Curot and Akiasirviup suites) alternating with gneiss in its western part.
 The southern section includes a large, highly migmatitized supracrustal cover (False and Winnie suites), deformed Archean potassic units (Saffray Suite; 2.7 Ga), but also gneiss, migmatites and anatectic granites similar to those observed in the northern section.
 A metamorphosed potassic intrusion (Champdoré Suite), synchronous to the De Pas Supersuite (see George Domain below), is also present in the southern part of the domain.
 The southern portion of the Baleine Domain is also characterized by a domes and basins structural pattern (Charette et al., 2016).
 The Diana Structural Complex (Madore and Larbi, 2000) constitutes the separated NW end of the Baleine Domain.
 This unit consists mainly of gneissic tonalite with strips of paragneiss, amphibolite and ultramafic rocks, usually mylonitized and migmatized.
 Like the rest of the Baleine Domain, these rocks are Archean and Proterozoic in age and have been affected by intense ductile deformation and metamorphism in the Paleoproteozoic.

 All SECP lithotectonic domains are cut by Mesoproterozoic subophitic dykes (~1.3 Ga) which have been grouped into swarms of varying direction, the main ones being the Falcoz Swarm (NNW-SSE), Slippery Dykes (E-W) and Harp Dykes (NE-SW).